mattvend/GpuStreams/README.md

 - it is now ported under Linux Ubuntu 16.04, all references to the Windows project have been removed
 - issues with certain parameters are now solved
 - the code was not as clean and commented as it could have been
-- I  felt somehow with the previous ![project][Gpu] that the usage of ![streams][CUDA streams] was too artificial.
+- I  felt somehow with the previous ![project][Gpu] that the usage of ![CUDA streams][CUDA streams] was too artificial.
 I hope to propose a better example with this rework.

 Finally, the main goal of the project is still to benchmark GPU againt CPU interpolation algorithms using Lena as input image.
 For the moment, benchmarking is only done with the Nearest Neighbor and Bilinear interpolations.